activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 - GPML Chapter 4 \cite{williams2006gaussian} provides a broad discussion around where covariance functions come from.
 - DD's [PhD Thesis](https://www.cs.toronto.edu/~duvenaud/thesis.pdf), Chapter 2 contains some basic advice and intuitions.
 This is more succinctly available as [The Kernel Cookbok](https://www.cs.toronto.edu/~duvenaud/cookbook/).
+  - A quick skim of Section 2 of [Structure Discovery in Nonparametric Regression through Compositional Kernel Search](https://arxiv.org/abs/1302.4922) may be helpful.

 ### Monte Carlo algorithms